alphashack/graphdat-sdk-node/test/graphdat/eu/README.md

 End User tests
 ==============

 This test suite makes web requests to server.js in order to test for accurate instrumentation readings.
 The server.js file represents a series of instrumentation scenarios that we expect most end-users to use in their applications.
-This file should not contain anything other than what a typical user require.
+For this reason, server.js should not contain anything other than what a typical user would require.
 To validate that accurate data is recorded by the instrumentation this client impersonates the graphdat-agent socket endpoint and intercepts outbound measures.

 To run tests -